Area Youths Earn First Stripe in Brazilian Jiu Jitsu

 Quiqley, owner and proprietor of Sonic Jiu Jitsu and MMA, of Franklin, put the boys through a “gauntlet” of mount escape in order to test their knowledge.
 The boys were expected to escape mount control from each student in the class and both coaches in order to display the technical skills they have learned.

-In order to prioritize safety, parents are required to verify that their child is not exhibiting any symptoms prior to attending training.
-In addition, the team at Sonic checks the students’ temperatures and symptoms before every class, as well as sanitizing the gym regularly.
+In an effort to prioritize safety, parents are required to verify that their child is not exhibiting any symptoms prior to attending training.
+In addition, the team at Sonic checks the students’ temperatures and symptoms before every class, as well as regularly sanitizing the gym.

 Check them out at https://www.facebook.com/sonicbjj.gym/.